zenstackhq/zenstack-docs/blog/llm-acl/index.md

 ---
-title: Using LLM For SQL Query Is Cool.
+title: Using AI to Generate Database Query Is Cool.
 But What About Access Control?
 description: An experiment on applying access control to LLM-generated data queries.
 tags: [ai, llm, authorization]
 authors: yiming